 The ICPO has two offices; one located in Maynooth, Co.
 Kildare and the other in London.
 The London office deals solely with Irish born prisoners held in the UK, while the Maynooth office assists Irish prisoners held all over the world.

-Staff Maynooth: Joanna Joyce is the co-ordinator and the case workers are Catherine Jackson and Brian Hanley.
+Staff Maynooth: Brian Hanley is the co-ordinator and the case workers are Catherine Jackson and Claire O’Connell.

 Volunteers Maynooth: Sr Agnes Hunt, Eileen Boyle, Joan O’Cléirigh, Sr Mary Whyte